 Italian Herb Tomato Bread

 2016 Quick Bread of the Month Series

-loaf of tomato bread with tomatoes and eggs in the background
+loaf of savory quick bread made with fresh tomatoes and herbs

+Italian Herb Tomato Bread